-This area isn’t too far from popular Grand-Place, but usually results in a cheaper night out.
+This area isn’t too far from the popular Grand-Place, but usually results in a cheaper night out.

 Recommended bars in Anneessens include:

-- Lord Byron – The place to be if you love hipster and cozy atmospheres.
+- Lord Byron – The place to be if you love hipster and cosy atmospheres.

 - Cobra bar-gallery – Another cozy bar, which takes its name from the 1950s avant-garde art movement.

-- Taverne Greenwich – A budget café-bar to rival those in the nearby Grand-Place district.
+- Greenwich Modern – A stunning café-bar to rival those in the nearby Grand-Place district.